good-loop/doc/pages/Publishers-How-to-install-Good-Loop-on-your-site.md

 <script src='//as.good-loop.com/unit.js?gl.variant=click-through' async></script>
 ```

-Once that is done, contact us to setup which charities you want to support, and your financial arrangements.
-You can change the charities later.
+Once that is done, contact us to setup your financial arrangements.

 That's it!